Gsync/jobsync/README.md

 #### Step 3 - Build docker image and run container
 * **Please make sure you have <a href="https://www.docker.com">docker</a> installed, you dont need to know docker to be able to run the following command**
-* Please make sure you are in the root folder
+* Please make sure you are in the root folder in your terminal

 ```sh
 docker compose up